-- Diagnosis of intellectual disability (ICD-10 CM coding F70-79); or Autism Spectrum or Rett Syndrome. - Presence of a medical condition, or conditions, which would constitute a need for a minimum of eight hours of nursing care per day; - A current Comprehensive Functional Assessment that establishes the need for Active Treatment services. - Physician certification of need for active treatment and nursing care.
+- Diagnosis of intellectual disability or a related disorder causing deficits in functional skills and/or adaptive behaviors (ICD-10 CM coding F70-79); or Autism Spectrum or Rett Syndrome. - Presence of a medical condition, or conditions, which would constitute a need for a minimum of eight hours of nursing care per day; - A current Comprehensive Functional Assessment that establishes the need for Active Treatment - Physician certification of need for active treatment and nursing care.